racerxr650r/avrOS/README.md

    You will find these instructions in ./avrOS/README.md

-2. For an automated installation, run the provided install script and ignore the following steps.
+2. For an automated installation, run the provided install script and then goto step #9.
    Else if you prefer a manual installation, skip to the next step.

    > :memo: **Note:** This automated script will install additional tools such as minicom, gtkterm, geany, git-cola, meld, and others.